cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

 ### Slack:

-The Custodian mailer now supports Slack messaging as an extension of the SQS transport method, that currently leverages email as the primary notification mechanism.
+The Custodian mailer supports Slack messaging as a separate notification mechanism for the SQS transport method.
+To enable Slack integration, you must specify a Slack token in the `slack_token` field under the `mailer.yml` file.
-The `mailer.yml` file now supports a `slack_token` field where the user enters the Slack token corresponding to their Slack integration:

 ```yaml
 queue_url: https://sqs.us-east-1.amazonaws.com/1234567890/c7n-mailer-test